Thank You (Dido song): Critical reception

-"Thank You" received acclaim from music critics, who thought the ballad was very "touching and soft" and an instant standout to the album.
+"Thank You" received widespread acclaim from music critics, who thought the ballad was very "touching and soft" and an instant standout to the album.
 Jeff Burger from AllMusic had highlighted "Thank You" as an album standout.
 Christian Ward from NME wrote, "'Thank You', which, far from conjuring up images of lunatic fan-worship, is more reminiscent of the Corrs.
 Now that really is sick."